DougCollinge/DSTemper/README.md

 # DSTemper
-# Nothing to see here at the moment.
+Nothing to see here at the moment, folks.
 Please move along.